pkp/pkp-docs/admin-guide/3.3/en/troubleshooting.md

 In general, you want your permissions set such that your webserver can read and write (recursively) to the `config.inc.php` `files_dir`, and to `cache/`, and `public/`.
 Optionally, for added features and reduced security, you can enable write to `config.inc.php`, to `plugins/` and perhaps to the locale `.xml` files.
 Your webserver should have read-only access to all other files and directories distributed in the package.

 Start by checking which server API PHP uses on your server.
-If OJS, OMP, or OCS is already installed, log in as Site Administrator, click "System Information", and at the bottom of the page, click "Extended PHP Information".
+If OJS, OMP, or OPS is already installed, log in as Site Administrator, click "System Information", and at the bottom of the page, click "Extended PHP Information".
 Find the line that says "Server API".
-Depending on which API you are using \(mod\_php/SAPI or CGI/FastCGI\), permissions should be set as follows.
+Depending on which API you are using (mod_php/SAPI or CGI/FastCGI), permissions should be set as follows.

-* mod\_php/SAPI: In this configuration, all PHP scripts on the system typically execute as the same user \(usually Apache's "nobody" or "www-data" accounts\).
+* mod_php/SAPI: In this configuration, all PHP scripts on the system typically execute as the same user (usually Apache's "nobody" or "www-data" accounts).
 Be warned that this may be insecure on a shared host.
-The files\_dir \(configured in config.inc.php\), the cache directory, the public directory, and all contents and subdirectories must be writable and readable by the web server user.
-The config.inc.php configuration file must be readable by the web server user.
+The `files_dir` (set in `config.inc.php`), the cache directory, the public directory, and all contents and subdirectories must be writable and readable by the web server user.
+The `config.inc.php` configuration file must be readable by the web server user.
-* CGI/FastCGI: In this configuration, PHP scripts will typically run under your user account \(though server configurations may vary\).
+* CGI/FastCGI: In this configuration, PHP scripts will typically run under your user account (though server configurations may vary).
 This can be a well-secured configuration.
-The files\_dir \(configured in config.inc.php\), the cache directory, the public directory, and all contents and subdirectories must be writable and readable by this user account.
-The config.inc.php configuration file must be readable by this account.
+The `files_dir`(set in `config.inc.php`), the cache directory, the public directory, and all contents and subdirectories must be writable and readable by this user account.
+The `config.inc.php` configuration file must be readable by this account.

 #### How does Linux do this?